 Find the desired layer from awesome-layers and obtain the Alibaba Cloud Resource Name (ARN) of the layer.
 Click the Configurations tab.
 In the Layers section, click Modify.
 In the layer modification panel, choose .

 Install dependencies by using a custom layer

-- This method does not support dependencies that contain system dynamic-link libraries (.so), such as the Puppeteer dependency library for Node.js.
+This method does not support dependencies that contain system dynamic-link libraries (.so), such as Puppeteer for Node.js.
 If the dependencies include dynamic-link libraries (.so), we recommend that you use a Dockerfile to build a layer.

 You can build a custom layer on an on-premises machine.
 For more information, see Build a ZIP package for a layer.
 To use this method, make sure that the operating system and processor architecture of the on-premises machine are the same as those of the Function Compute runtime environment.
-The on-premises machine must run Linux x86-64, or the dependency libraries to be installed do not rely on the underlying environment or processor architecture.
-Otherwise, we recommend that you build layer in the Function Compute console or use a Dockerfile to build layers.
+The on-premises machine must run Linux x86-64, or the library dependencies to be installed do not rely on the underlying environment or processor architecture.
+Otherwise, we recommend that you build a layer by using the Function Compute console or a Dockerfile.

 For example, the numpy library of Python is dependent on the underlying environment.
 If your on-premises machine runs a Mac system with M1 chips, you cannot install dependencies on the on-premises machine.